konomi-tokyo/tokyo-proxy-V2/README.md

 2, Go to https://dashboard.render.com
 (log in to github and render)

-3, Press "new+" and press "Web Service"
+3, Click "new+" and click "Web Service"

 4, Enter “https://github.com/korokken/tokyo-proxy.git
 ” in the Public Git repository frame